-All Corporation members are able to take independent professional advice in furtherance of their duties at the College's expense and have access to the independent Clerk to the Corporation (the Group Executive Director of Governance), who is responsible to the Board for ensuring compliance with all applicable legislation, procedures and regulations.
+All Corporation members are able to take independent professional advice in furtherance of their duties at the College's expense and have access to the independent Clerk to the Corporation (the Group Chief Governance Officer), who is responsible to the Board for ensuring compliance with all applicable legislation, procedures and regulations.

-The appointment, evaluation and removal of the Group Executive Director of Governance are matters for the Corporation as a whole.
+The appointment, evaluation and removal of the Group Chief Governance Officer are matters for the Corporation as a whole.